hkayann/Real-time-Anomaly-Detection-in-Industrial-Robotic-Arms-via-TinyML/edge_files/README.md

 ## CC File

-The `model.cc` file provides the actual data and generated via the `xxd` tool.
+The `model.cc` file, generated via the `xxd` tool, provides the actual model.
 However, the generated version does not contain the standardization parameters and the parameter format is also undesired, hence requires further editing where we do via the `Python` script.